soos-io/soos-digitalocean-dast-droplet/README.md

 Make the changes you need to the scripts and marketplace template json.
 ```
 cd /usr/tmp
 ```

 Verify the template:
 ```
 packer validate soos-dast/marketplace-image.json
 ```

 Build the template:
 ```
 packer build soos-dast/marketplace-image.json
 ```

+(and then go get a coffee - it takes a few minutes :) )

 ## Links:
-[DigitalOcean Marketplace Partner Tools](https://github.com/digitalocean/marketplace-partners) [DigitalOcean Vendor Guidelines and Resources](https://marketplace.digitalocean.com/vendors/guidelines-resources#droplet-1-click-apps)
+[DigitalOcean Marketplace Partner Tools](https://github.com/digitalocean/marketplace-partners)

+[DigitalOcean Vendor Guidelines and Resources](https://marketplace.digitalocean.com/vendors/guidelines-resources#droplet-1-click-apps)